Zeropark bot traffic compliance team

 The noun ‘bot‘ does not necessarily refer to malicious frauds, but rather to the whole spectrum of automated solutions.
 Good bots are widely used by search engines, and their main purpose is to ensure better control and verification of websites within the offered feed.

-Search engine crawlers like Googlebot and Bingbot are employed by the biggest brands to keep eye on content offered to the users, get rid of violations, and generally monitor the situation.
+Search engine crawler bots like Googlebot and Bingbot are employed by the biggest brands to keep eye on content offered to the users, get rid of violations, and generally monitor the situation.
 Web crawlers enable safe browsing for users and a safer advertising environment for brands and marketers.

 This means that good search engine bots help advertisers with not only finding contextually-relevant sources, which are super helpful for every marketer within the search marketplace advertising.
 By guarding copyrighted materials and content, good bots are yet another tool that helps maintain user and brand safety.

-Remember that if you are using trackers in your campaigns, good bots should not hurt analytics data.
-Best trackers allow them in but do not count their visits as human ones.
+Remember that if you are using trackers in your campaigns, good bot traffic should not hurt analytics data.
+Best trackers allow them in the campaigns but do not count their visits as human ones.

 Zeropark traffic cleanups and what they brought

-Although it’s the everyday responsibility of every prominent ad network to combat fake clicks, it may happen that over time some sources become untrustworthy.
-That is why Zeropark has already conducted two major source cleanups with the sole purpose of ensuring that no malicious traffic is being allowed in.
+Although it’s the everyday responsibility of every prominent ad network to combat bot traffic, it may happen that over time some sources become untrustworthy.
+That is why Zeropark has already conducted two major traffic source cleanups with the sole purpose of ensuring that no malicious audiences are allowed in.
 Ripping the band-aid outright bore the promised fruit.

 The grand 2017 cleanup